 After writing 24 Ways To Manage Anger and Abuse: Female Perpetrators, Male Victim, I thought it’d be a good time to describe what domestic abuse is.
 That’s because people better understand what domestic violence is and don’t realise that the other forms of abuse that domestic abuse covers are actually abuse.
 Thus, hopefully, this article will help spread awareness so people can know the warning signs and seek help sooner.

 Before we get started, let me just say this.
-Everyone will have to deal with arguments and disagreements from time-to-time.
+Everyone will have to deal with arguments and disagreements from time to time.
 But the key distinction here between this and domestic abuse is the frequency and if it forms a pattern.
-Because it’s ok to argue and have disagreements, because we’re individuals and have different needs and drives.
+Because it’s ok to argue and have disagreements because we’re individuals and have different needs and drives.
 It’s not ok to force other people to stop caring about their own needs and exclusively putting someone else’s needs above their own.

 Domestic abuse can happen to anyone.
 However, women make up the vast majority of domestic abuse cases, with men being the perpetrators (Women’s Aid).

-No one, no matter your age, race, sexual orientation, gender preference, etc. should be a victim of domestic abuse.
+No one, no matter their age, race, sexual orientation, gender preference, etc. should be a victim of domestic abuse.
 We all deserve to feel safe, valued, and respected, especially by those that are meant to love us.

 Unfortunately, society has normalised unhealthy behaviours, which is why it can be hard for people to identify abuse when it’s happening.